My Approach to Helping

 I hold space for clients as they acknowledge areas of discomfort, mentally and emotionally, and work to make sense, and find purpose and understanding there.
 I encourage clients to identify how beliefs, past and present experiences, and troubling memories are creating distress in their lives through symptoms of PTSD and trauma, body-image issues and eating disorders, hyper-arousal, distractibility in important functional roles, self-harming and dependent behaviors, anxiety, low or unstable mood, relational and sexual issues, and other unhealthy long-term coping skills.

-I support clients in this process through the use of body awareness exercises, EMDR, parts work, sand-tray, TF-CBT techniques, and unconditional positive regard.
-Grounded in Cognitive Behavioral, Attachment, Internal Family Systems, Person-centered theories, and the Adaptive Information Processing Model.
+I support clients in this process through the use of body awareness exercises, mindfulness, EMDR, parts work, sand-tray, TF-CBT techniques, and unconditional positive regard.
+Grounded in Cognitive Behavioral, ACT, Internal Family Systems, Person-centered theories, and the Adaptive Information Processing Model.